 Grades 11 and 12:

-11th and 12th grade SCFCS students are considered SCF College students and they have the same borrowing privileges as other SCF College students with no exceptions (3-week loans, access to all collections and equipment.)
+11th and 12th grade SCFCS students (and also 10th grade students taking college classes or DE-Dual Enrolled) are considered SCF College students and they have the same borrowing privileges as other SCF College students with no exceptions (3-week loans, access to all collections and equipment.)

 (Work with a librarian or your teacher as needed.)